 It seems as though some bright sparks working at bike companies had been doing their jobs very well and had come to this conclusion way before I had and seemingly created a category known now as downcountry.
 Cross-country bike that can also go downhill.
 I was fairly sure this what I was looking for, so now just the matter of finding the bike for me.
 This was pretty easy in reality because of a few things going on in the MTB market right now.
 Most significantly the SRAM Eagle NX groupset.

 As you know pretty much all bikes are 12 speed now and not so long ago the entry point was SRAM Eagle GX, a really nice group boasting 500% range from a 10-50 cassette.
 Coming from a 2×10 setup this pleased me greatly as I could achieve the same spread of ratios with only one chainring.
-However, that was a couple of years ago and now there are two groups below GX both offering 12 gears, but these two do not use the XD freewheel driver that allows for the 10 tooth cog and so has to use an 11 tooth one.
+However, that was a couple of years ago and now there are two groups below GX both offering 12 gears, but these two do not use the XD freewheel driver that allows for the 10 tooth cog and so have to use an 11 tooth one.

 This is a pretty familiar setup as the SX and NX cassettes use the Shimano freehub bodies of old.
 This means the spread of ratios is less than my old 2×10 setup and only so the manufacturers can save the money on an XD driver.
 Please guys, just use XD hubs and save the money elsewhere.
 Changing some finishing kit is easy, but getting a new wheel built up is a pain.
 Some hubs do have easy to find replacement drivers, but many do not and it’s not always obvious with some of these OEM wheels.